K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ![20]

 ### <a name="4.3.3"/>  4.3.3 Catalog Management Service
-1. Retrieve Catalog Service List.
+1. Check Catalog Service List.
 Can check name, outline, classification, public availability.
 One can search by the type, item, name, whether it's private or public in the search engine.<br>
 ![21]

 2. Detail page shows up when clicking the service name.
 After modifying, click ①"Save" button to save.<br>